Vaxuuu/Indigo-Theme/README.md

 # Indigo
-Dark purple theme that you can customize
+A dark purple theme that you can customize!

 How to edit: